openturns/openturns/python/doc/theory/data_analysis/quantile_confidence_estimation.rst

     F_{(\sampleSize, \alpha)}(\sampleSize - k)\geq \beta.

-Note that the problem is defined differently from equation :eq:`EqOrderStatB`.
+Unlike the formulation leading to equation :eq:`EqOrderStatB`, where the sample size is fixed and the rank is the unknown, here the relative rank is fixed and the sample size is the variable to determine.
-To determine this minimum sample size, we solve equation :eq:`EqOrderStat2Bbis` with respect to the sample size :math:`\sampleSize`.
+To determine this minimum sample size, we solve equation :eq:`EqOrderStat2Bbis` for the sample size :math:`\sampleSize`.
-We use an optimization algorithm to compute :math:`\sampleSize_{\text{sol}}` in the set :math:`\{ k, k + 1, \dots\}`.
+An optimization algorithm is used to compute :math:`\sampleSize_{\text{sol}}` from the set :math:`\{ k, k + 1, \dots\}`.
-We can reduce the search space to the interval :math:`\llbracket k, \sampleSize_2 \rrbracket` where :math:`\sampleSize_2` is a size that satisfies equation :eq:`EqOrderStat2Bbis`.
+We can reduce the search space to the interval :math:`\llbracket k, \sampleSize_2 \rrbracket`, where :math:`\sampleSize_2` is a sample size that satisfies equation :eq:`EqOrderStat2Bbis`.
-It can be determined using the approximation of the binomial distribution by the normal distribution with the same mean and variance.
+This value :math:`\sampleSize_2` can be determined using the normal approximation of the binomial distribution with the same mean and variance.

 Once the smallest size :math:`\sampleSize` has been estimated, a sample of size :math:`\sampleSize` can be generated from :math:`X` and an upper bound of